dummy-image

 Introduction

-Interview presentations are a way for your employers to assess your skills in various areas and determine if you will fit into the organization well.
+Interview presentations allow employers to assess your skills and determine if you will fit into the organization well.
 I have several tips and examples that will help you ace your presentation.
 But let us look at the proper interview greeting etiquette first.

 How to greet an interview panel

-Interview etiquette demands that you greet every staff member you meet at your interview location, from the receptionist up until you met your interview panel.
-When you get to the panel conducting your interview, you have to walk up to them with a smile.
+Interview etiquette demands that you greet every staff member you meet at your interview location, from the receptionist up until you meet your interview panel.
+When you get to the interview panel, you have to walk up to them with a smile.
 Give them an individual handshake and a ‘Good Morning.’

 Image address